 The Career Services Office offers employers and law school students the convenience of interviewing on campus.
 The Career Services Office hosts two annual On-Campus Interview (OCI) Programs.
 Fall OCI is held from August-September; Spring OCI is held in February.

 If an organization is unable to participate in our OCI Programs, we invite employers to allow the Career Services Office to collect and forward to them student application materials (Resume Collection).
 With Resume Collection, the Career Services Office will send student application materials to employers on a designated date of the employers’ choosing.

-Please contact our Recruitment Manager with any questions you have about our recruiting programs.
+Please contact our Recruiting Manager with any questions you have about our recruiting programs.

 Students: Key OCI Dates and Deadlines